rouke-broersma/stryker-net/docs/configuration.md

 ## Basics

-You run stryker from the test project directory.

 On some dotnet core projects stryker can run without specifying any custom configuration.
 Simply run `dotnet stryker` to start testing.
 On dotnet framework projects the solution path argument is always required.
 Run at least `dotnet stryker --solution <solution-path>` or specify the solution file path in the config file to start testing.
 See [solution](#solution-path).